July 5, 2022 | Business insights

 Planning For the Financial Future of Your Business

 Everything, including physical space, seems to be in short supply as we begin 2022.
 However, with long-term, fact-driven thinking, CRE developers can capitalize on the growing industrial warehouse market as eCommerce-focused companies practically beg for available space.
-A local financial partner such as Bank of Blue Valley, understands the challenges, risks, and opportunities CRE investors and developers are facing in this evolving market.
+A local financial partner such as Bank of Blue Valley, a division of HTLF Bank, understands the challenges, risks, and opportunities CRE investors and developers are facing in this evolving market.
 They understand the value of flexibility in the terms and structure, and offer customized solutions for each project with a commitment to delivering quick feedback and certainty of execution.
 With their knowledge and deep industry expertise, you’ll be set for success when the shipping and supply chain issues subside.